-The Offices of Student Accounts and Financial Aid will speak to students at any time regarding their account; however, if the student would like either office to speak to a parent or family member, the student is required to submit a Consent to Release Student Information (FERPA Form), located on the Office of the University Registrar's website, at registrar.gmu. edu/forms.
-The signed form will remain in effect until the student submits a signed and dated statement that authorizes a change or revokes prior authorizations.
+The Offices of Student Accounts and Financial Aid will speak to students at any time regarding their account; however, if the student would like either office to speak to a parent or family member, the student is required to submit a Consent to Release Student Information (FERPA Form), located on the Office of the University Registrar's website, at registrar.gmu.edu/forms.
+Be aware that consent remains in effect until revoked.
+To revoke a release, submit another Consent to Release Student Information (FERPA Form) and select "remove an existing release."